NashJames/Holocron.io/README.md

 - `app/` contains all TypeScript, CSS and static assets relevant to the creation of the frontend
 - `pages/` contains any API endpoints
+- `public/` contains all the static assets, including images, videos and fonts
 - `tests/` contains all written tests and is the output directory for any reports/results

 Each TypeScript XML (`.tsx`) contains a new unique property from Next.js v13-beta, which makes use of React Server Components to favour rendering content on the server.
 Simply, if it requires any form of re-rendering, such as React Hooks or conditional HTML, the JavaScript should get sent to the client ([read more](https://beta.nextjs.org/docs/getting-started#thinking-in-server-components)).